 Video Game Review: Fire Promoter DLC

-We enjoyed Fire Pro Wrestling World when it launched last August, but as we noted at the time, there was no answer for the WWE 2k series’ Universe Mode where you could simulate being the booker.
-That has officially changed now with the arrival of the Fire Promoter DLC, which allows you to take charge of your own promotion, hire and fire talent, run monthly cards and more, albeit at the cost of an additional $19.99 US.
+We enjoyed Fire Pro Wrestling World when it launched last August, but as we noted at the time, there was no answer for the WWE 2k series’ Universe Mode in which you could simulate being the booker.
+That has officially changed now with the arrival of the Fire Promoter DLC, which allows you to take charge of your own promotion, hire and fire talent, run monthly cards and more, albeit at the cost of an additional US$19.99.

 Your goal is ultimately to grow the popularity of your promotion, and at the end of each year you’ll be graded on several factors to earn an overall rating.
 In between you’ll be able to run 12 cards, one per month, choosing between standard card and tournament.
 There are some gimmick matches on offer, but it pales in comparison to 2k‘s offerings.
 It also feels very limiting as the only way to select one is make the entire card cage or barbed wire matches.

-There are a number of other options to put on a quality show, including co-promoting with another brand or “borrowing” talent where you pay them for a single shot.
+There is a number of other options to put on a quality show, including co-promoting with another brand or “borrowing” talent and paying them for a single shot.
 The latter is an invaluable tool early on when you only have a half-dozen grapplers on the roster.
 You can also advertise to boost attendance, adjust ticket prices, venue size, referee assignment, add title matches and more.
 We wouldn’t call it expansive, but it’s pretty enjoyable.

 Fans will also depart in droves if a match is cancelled, and it’s incredibly annoying to watch a sold-out suddenly draw at 70 per cent capacity because the fourth match of a eight-match card is gone.
 The trickle down is substantial as you lose money and the show gets panned since attendance and match quality govern how “successful” a show is.